hyperledger-archives/grid-rfcs/0000-catalog.md

-The Grid GS1 Catalog Product state address will be prefixed with the Grid namespace of "621dee", in addition to "02" (product namespace), "01" for (gs1 product namespace), and and additional "01" to specify that it is a grid gs1 catalog product namespace.
+The Grid GS1 Catalog Product state address will be prefixed with the Grid namespace of "621dee", in addition to "02" (product namespace), "01" for (gs1 product namespace), and the catalog_id.

 Therefore, all addresses starting with:

 ```
-"621dee" + "02" + "01" + "01"
+"621dee" + "02" + "01 + "7d1734adfee4927" // catalog_id
 ```

-are Grid GS1 Catalog Products identified by a gtin and are expected to contain the catalog_id of the catalog they are associated with, as well as extra PropertyValues that are defined in the GS1 catalog product schema.
+are Grid GS1 Catalog Products and are expected to contain the standard attributes of a Grid GS1 Product as well as the extra PropertyValues that are defined in the  catalog product schema.
 These PropertyValues are in addition to the expected PropertyValues of a [Grid GS1 Product](https://github.com/hyperledger/grid-rfcs/blob/fbedec06d70b16492fea9f6b1e87146c5fc56771/0000-product.md).